czmenz/Rusticaland-Updater/README.md

 ## 📥 Installation & Usage

-1. Download the latest release from [Releases](https://github.com/your_repo/releases).
+1. Download the latest release from [Releases](https://github.com/Rusticaland-Updater/releases).
 2. Place `Rusticaland_Updater.exe` into any folder.
-3. Run the program – if Rust folder is not found, you will be asked to select it.
+3. Run the program – you will be asked to select folder of your cracked rust
-4. The updater will check your version, download required files, extract, and install automatically.
+4. The updater will check your version, download required files, extract, install automatically and clean up after himself.

 ---